joewandy/peak-grouping-alignment/README.md

 ## Checking out the whole project

-Use the following command to clone the whole repository
+Use the following command to clone the whole repository.
+This will give you all the executables, input_data and evaluation scripts used in the paper.

     git clone https://github.com/joewandy/peak-grouping-alignment.git

-This will give you all the executables, input_data and evaluation scripts used in the paper.

 ## Required libraries